Unicity/Container.lib/README.md

 ### Using Image:

-1. Modified Dockerfile to start with `FROM unicityintl/php56httpd:latest`.
+1. Modify the Dockerfile to start with `FROM unicityintl/php56httpd:latest`.

 See also, https://github.com/Unicity/Hydra.php/issues/873